-Sexual need is another important thing for both husband and wife.
-According to Buddhist teaching, in a marriage, the husband can expect the satisfaction of sexual need from his wife.
+Sexual need is another important thing for both satisfaction of sexual need from his wife.
 Her love upon him is a deep and should be an abiding love and it is the most emotional and spontaneous expression of desire and self-fulfillment a husband expects of his wife.
 It is indeed the basis of an intimate life-long mutual relationship and the means of bringing into the world children whom they will love and cherish as long as they live.
 Here love is not limited to mere attachment, pema but it is an all pervading quality of wishing for the genuine well-being of her husband.